Bhuvanadhana/flipkart/README.md

 order by total_spend desc
 limit 5
 ```
---Retrieve a list of customers who have not made any payment for their orders.
+8.--Retrieve a list of customers who have not made any payment for their orders.

 ```sql
 select * from payments